 Overview

-Ranked 2nd in Europe and 7th in the world*, the International Business MSc will help you realise your ambition of a successful business career in a global setting, by providing a deeper knowledge and understanding of international business.
-This course prepares you for functional and operational roles such as international project manager, product manager, account manager, and for accounting, finance, marketing and strategy roles.
+The International Business MSc will help you realise your ambition of a successful business career in a global setting, by providing a deeper knowledge and understanding of international business.
+This programme prepares you for a leadership role in areas including finance, strategy, marketing, operations and accounting.
+Typical roles upon graduation include international project manager, product manager, supply chain manager or account manager.

 You’ll have an upper second degree or equivalent, but you don’t need experience in business, management or finance.
 You’re ready to connect with and learn from business leaders and managers from global firms based in London.